 Applicants may also review a list of official functional equivalents that the Office of Admissions may accept for admissions considerations as proof of high school completion at http://uopeople.edu/files/admission qualifications equivalence by country.pdf.

-If an applicant, such as a refugee or asylum seeker is unable to provide (a), (b), or (c) listed above, the applicant shall take an Ability to Benefit test approved by the US Department of Education.
+If an applicant, such as a refugee or asylum seeker is unable to provide (a), (b), or (c) listed above, the applicant should contact admissions@uopeople.edu.